 All tickets are non-refundable and may be exchanged based on availability.

 The entrance to 101 Spring Street is located on the Mercer Street side of the building.

-Guided visits begin promptly as scheduled.
+Visits begin promptly as scheduled.
 Doors open 15 minutes prior to scheduled visit times.
 Late arrivals cannot be accommodated once the visit commences.

 Assistive listening devices with headsets are available by request.

-Guided Visits require visitors to walk five historic staircases with handrails.
+Guided visits require visitors to walk five historic staircases with handrails.
 An elevator is available for visitors who use a mobility aid or otherwise cannot take the stairs.

-Assistive listening devices with headsets are available upon request.
+Portable seating and assistive listening devices with headsets are available upon request.

 Judd Foundation is a founding member of the SoHo Arts Network, a working network of art spaces dedicated to celebrating the rich history of SoHo’s unique creative community and to advancing the neighborhood’s continued cultural contributions to the lives of both residents and visitors.

 Judd Foundation is a part of the National Trust for Historic Preservation’s Historic Artists’ Homes & Studios, dedicated to helping a national consortium of art-related, affiliated historic sites preserve, document, and interpret their buildings and collections.

 Judd Foundation is a member of Blue Star Museums, is a collaboration among the National Endowment for the Arts, Blue Star Families, the Department of Defense, and museums across America.